Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/structure-and-file-types.md

 ## Directory Structure

 Navigate to `workspaces/default` from the kong-portal-templates root directory to access the default portals template files.
-The relative file structure in this directory will directly map to the file `path` schema attribute.  (`content/homepage.txt` here will map to `content/homepage.txt` in Kong).
+The relative file structure in this directory directly maps to the file `path` schema attribute.  (`content/homepage.txt` here maps to `content/homepage.txt` in Kong).

 From `workspaces/default` we can see the different elements that make up a single instance of the kong developer portal:
 - **content/**